Mental Health Visa Sponsorship Jobs in Virginia

 Which visa types are most common for mental health roles in Virginia?

 The H-1B is the most common visa for licensed clinical roles such as psychiatrists, psychologists, and licensed professional counselors where a specific graduate degree is required.
 The J-1 visa is widely used for psychiatry residency and fellowship training programs at Virginia's academic medical centers.
-Some employers use the O-1 for researchers with exceptional credentials, and the TN visa applies to Canadian and Mexican nationals in qualifying mental health professions.
+Some employers use the O-1 visa for researchers with exceptional credentials, and the TN visa applies to Canadian and Mexican nationals in qualifying mental health professions.

 Which cities in Virginia have the most mental health sponsorship jobs?